iMythms/opencode-md-table-formatter/README.md

 ## How It Works

-This plugin uses OpenCode's `text.complete` hook to format markdown tables after the AI finishes generating text.
-It intelligently strips markdown symbols (for width calculation) while preserving symbols inside inline code blocks, ensuring tables align correctly even with OpenCode's concealment mode enabled (the default setting).
+This plugin uses Opencode's `text.complete` hook to format markdown tables after the AI finishes generating text.
+It intelligently strips markdown symbols (for width calculation) while preserving symbols inside inline code blocks, ensuring tables align correctly ONLY with Opencode's concealment mode enabled (the default setting).

 The plugin uses a multi-pass regex algorithm to handle nested markdown (like `**bold with `code` inside**`) and caches width calculations for performance.